 We know families have questions about student transportation for the 2020–21 school year.
 Just like classrooms this year, transportation will look different for students.
-If your child is riding the bus in 2020–21, here’s what you need to know about:
+Here’s what you need to know about:

 Before the first day of school, yellow bus drivers will receive seating plans from schools.
 Drivers will ask students to sit in a specific seat when they board the bus.